pamelasantoss/resume/Readme.md

 * HTML5/CSS
 * REST/RESTful APIs
 * Node with React: Fullstack Web Development
+* A discord bot development with NodeJS
 * VTEX Certified Professional Advanced Implementation Expert
 * GraphQL with React: The Complete Developers Guide
 * Testing React with Jest and React Testing Library
+* Git and GitHub: Basic Formation by LinkedIn
+* Certificate of participation on NLW AI by Rocketseat

 ## Languages